-That is, if your aim is net worth growth, track and record it on a regular basis.
+That is, if your aim is net worth (or any financial) growth, track and record it on a regular basis.

-For me, just the thoughts of reporting my net worth publicly for hundreds of thousands of people to see keeps me focused on my saving and spending habits.
-As a result, I often think about ways to increase my income in conjunction with ways to reduce expenses.
+For me, just the thoughts of reporting my net worth publicly for hundreds of thousands of people to see keeps me focused on my saving, spending and investing habits.
+As a result, I often think about ways to increase my income in conjunction with ways to reduce expenses, then sticking to investing in Canadian dividend stocks.

 How to Track Net Worth